AngryBeaver/beavers-gamepad/README.md

 ![](pictures/gamepadConfig.png)

-Here you can press the confiugre button:
+Here you can press the configure button:

 ![](pictures/empty.png)